The Association of American Correspondents in London has a long and rich history.

 Philanthropist and political analysts George Soros made also news during an AACL lunch in 2000 when he predicted the world was entering a bear market.

 Other keys guests over the last 15 years have included Richard Branson, Gerry Adams, Gordon Brown, Tony Blair, Salman Rushdie, F.W.
-De Kerk, Bill Bryson, the Prince of Wales, Helen Fielding, Susan Greenfield, David Frost, Germaine Greer, Jamie Oliver, Kevin Spacey and David Miliband.
+De Kerk, Bill Bryson, the Prince of Wales, Helen Fielding, Susan Greenfield, David Frost, Germaine Greer, Jamie Oliver, Prince Andrew and David Miliband.

-The AACL, celebrating its 90th anniversary, hopes to continue to be a force for discourse and journalist discussion throughout the 21st century.
+The AACL, celebrating its 100th anniversary this year, hopes to continue to be a force for discourse and journalist discussion throughout the 21st century.